Fix SIM Failure on iPhone: 6 Proven Methods (2026)

 - “No SIM,” “Invalid SIM,” and “SIM Failure” all point to the same three root causes: dirty contacts, outdated carrier settings, or a stuck iOS network state.

-- Reseating the SIM card with a dry-wipe of the contacts is the fastest fix and works on most physical-contact failures we tested.
+- Reseating the SIM card with a dry-wipe of the contacts is the fastest fix and works on most physical-contact failures.

 - A Carrier Settings Update applies new authentication keys from your provider and often clears “Invalid SIM” after iOS upgrades.